Mallick17/AWS-ECS/README.md

 ---

 ### 1. Service
-- **Definition**: We can use an Amazon ECS service to run and maintain a specified number of instances of a task definition simultaneously in an Amazon ECS cluster.
-If one of your tasks fails or stops, the Amazon ECS service scheduler launches another instance of your task definition to replace it.
-This helps maintain your desired number of tasks in the service.
+- **Definition**: An Amazon ECS service runs and maintains your desired number of tasks simultaneously in an Amazon ECS cluster.
+How it works is that, if any of your tasks fail or stop for any reason, the Amazon ECS service scheduler launches another instance based on your task definition.
+It does this to replace it and thereby maintain your desired number of tasks in the service.
 - **Key Features**:
   - **Desired Count**: Specifies how many task instances should run simultaneously.
   - **Load Balancing**: Integrates with Application Load Balancer (ALB) or Network Load Balancer (NLB) to distribute traffic across tasks.